All about cycling in the Netherlands

 The number of children you see in this video is not exceptional.
 Such large groups of cycling children can be seen all over the Netherlands in the morning rush hour.
 Perhaps useful to know that the Netherlands does not have a school bus system.
 Some children go to school by public transport but school buses do not exist.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday, 8 September 2011
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday, 8 September 2011

 Orginal 14 comments: